CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall_v54.md

       Avg.
 Time = 3257.55
 ```

-## Verify that the correct number of cpus are installed using lscups
+## Verify that the correct number of cpus are installed using lscpu

 ```
 lscpu